microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-permissions-howto.md

 ## Option 1: Use the Microsoft Graph API

 The Microsoft Graph [application](/graph/api/resources/application) API includes a **requiredResourceAccess** property that is a collection of  [requiredResourceAccess](/graph/api/resources/requiredresourceaccess) objects.
-Use this property to assign Azure AD Graph permissions following the steps below.
+Use this property to configure required Azure AD Graph permissions following the steps below.

 ### Prerequisites